Q: Can San Francisco really do this?

 Q: The affordable housing sounds good, but why childcare and public transit?

-This measure isn't the sort of short-term, single-issue solution you're used to seeing from politicians.
+Our vision isn't the sort of short-term, single-issue solution you're used to seeing in politics.
 We're looking holistically at what causes communities to thrive or struggle.
 Working families need full-day childcare nearby so that parents can keep their careers, and so children can gain equal footing in school.
 Frequent and reliable public transit are necessities for the working class and reduce our collective carbon footprint.

 Q: How is this different from what we're doing now?